Current Trainees / Staff in the Mookherjee Lab:

 Dylan Llyod

-Research Assistant - Tech I
+Research Assistant - Tech 2

 Dylan completed two Co-op research terms in the Mookherjee lab, and graduated with his BSc degree in 2020.
-He has subsequently joined the Mookherjee lab as a full time Research Assistant, and is currently involved in many projects in the lab.
+He has subsequently joined the Mookherjee lab as a full time Research Technician, and is currently involved in many projects in the lab.
 Dylan helps to maintain the sanity of the lab by his exceptional organizational skills, and meticulous ability to maintain cells & perform numerous western blots when required!

 Dr. Hadeesha Piyadasa